shanemadden/shanemadden.github.io/content/stackexchange-puppet-cleanup.md

 One of the first big changes I've worked on in the few months I've been at Stack Exchange has been to modernize the Puppet environment.
 People think of Stack Exchange as a Windows shop, and that's partly true since Windows is still the core of the platform, but Linux is also critical to the service we provide.
 For our public-facing services, we're running Windows for the web and database servers (IIS and MSSQL), and Linux for the Redis cache nodes, HAProxy load balancers, and ElasticSearch servers.
 Beyond that, we have lots of other Linux systems - Apache httpd for the blogs, mail servers for sending out post notifications and newsletters, monitoring and logging systems, and a bunch of other internal applications.

-Stack Exchange has been using Puppet to manage all those Linux nodes for years, and the infrastructure was showing its age a bit.
+Stack Exchange has been using Puppet to manage all those Linux nodes for years, and the infrastructure and configuration logic was showing its age a bit.

  - Hiera was in use, but only for some of the class parameters and explicit lookups from some modules; node definitions were still just in a `site.pp` manifest.
  - The Puppet masters themselves were artisanally hand-crafted - the process of building a new master wasn't in Puppet.